 Choosing local and seasonal increases the nutrient levels in your food.
 Nature has a way of making sure we get what we need, when we need it, by providing fruits and vegetables in the season there most useful for us.

-While getting sick is not necessarily a bad thing for your health, remember that ideally you want a robust response from your immune system so you get over the virus and on with life within a week or so.
-You also don’t want to get sick too much.
-You’re not aiming to catch every bug that comes to town.
+While getting sick is not necessarily a bad thing for your health, remember that ideally, you want a robust response from your immune system.
+That means you get over the virus and on with life within a week or so.
+You also don’t want to get sick too much – you’re not aiming to catch every bug that comes to town.